 Rapid Freeze Prototyping (RFP) builds a three-dimensional ice part according to its CAD model by depositing and rapidly freezing water in a layer-by-layer manner.
 To study the water deposit in RFP, assumptions are made based on the deformation of water droplet impinging on a flat substrate, the thermal analysis of a new layer of water deposit, and the characteristics of solidification of a water drop.
 The equations governing the cross-sectional profile of the water deposit are then established.
 A model of water deposit is proposed by simplifying the equations under our experimental conditions in RFP.
 By using this model, equations for layer thickness of vertical and slant walls built by RFP are derived and verified by experiments.

-G. Sui et al., "Study on Water Deposit in Rapid Freeze Prototyping Process," Proceedings of Solid Freeform Fabrication Symposium, University of Texas Press, Aug 2000.
+G. Sui et al., "Study on Water Deposit in Rapid Freeze Prototyping Process," Proceedings of the 11th Annual Solid Freeform Fabrication Symposium (2000, Austin, TX), pp. 342 - 349, University of Texas at Austin, Aug 2000.

 Mechanical and Aerospace Engineering